Daniel-EST/clickbait-spoilers/README.md

-# Clickbait Spoiler Generation using GPT-3
+# WIP: Clickbait Spoiler Generation using GPT-3

 This repository contains code for fine-tuning and generating clickbait spoilers using GPT-3.